 And it's on the rise.
 Ten years ago we didn't even know this thing exists, but now in tick-ridden states, as many as 20% of the population have these anti-meat allergic antibodies, and more and more people are coming in affected, though probably no more than 10% who test positive go on to experience hives or serious allergic reaction to meat.

 We're also seeing it more and more in kids, researchers in Virginia finding it not uncommon, though identification of these cases may be straightforward.
 Unlike in adults, who frequently present with systemic reactions, the majority of children with this syndrome present with just skin manifestations, such as hives.
 Doesn't mean it's not serious.
 In fact, nearly half the kids ended up in the ER, and about 1 in 12 needed to be hospitalized.

-But now we know that many children who had been diagnosed with mysterious hives or allergic reactions and may have been specifically told that the reactions were not a result of a food allergy, may have actually been suffering from alpha-gal meat allergies.
-Given the serious nature of the reactions and the rising frequency of allergic swelling and hives across all age groups underscore the importance of identifying what's going on, and clearly physicians should keep this new diagnosis in mind.
+But now we know that many children who had been diagnosed with mysterious hives or allergic reactions, and may have been specifically told that the reactions were not a result of a food allergy, may have actually been suffering from alpha-gal meat allergies.
+Given the serious nature of the reactions and the rising frequency of allergic swelling and hives across all age groups, this underscores the importance of identifying what's going on, and clearly physicians should keep this new diagnosis in mind.

-Allergies to red meat might be more common than previously thought, 2% would means millions, but just to put this in context, Americans are much more likely to suffer an anaphylactic reaction due to seafood, tick bite or not, no matter where they live.
+Allergies to red meat might be more common than previously thought.
+2% would means millions of people, but just to put this in context, Americans are much more likely to suffer an anaphylactic reaction due to seafood, tick bite or not, no matter where they live.
 A national survey of emergency rooms found shellfish was by far the most frequently implicated food, and unlike many other allergies, kids don't tend to outgrow fish and shellfish allergies.